Skeleton Clustering: Dimension-Free Density-based Clustering: Simulations

 \section{Simulations}

-~~~~The above theoretical analysis justifies the reliability of the density-based weights proposed for skeleton clustering.
-To study the effectiveness of skeleton clustering as a clustering method, we conduct several Monte Carlo experiments.
-In particular, we present empirical results to illustrate (1) the performance of skeleton clustering in multivariate and high-dimensional settings, (2) the robustness of skeleton clustering to noises, and (3) the ability to deal with overlapping clusters.
-We include several additional simulations to show the effectiveness of skeleton clustering in Appendix \ref{sec::additional}.
+~~~~ To study the effectiveness of skeleton clustering as a clustering method, we conduct several Monte Carlo experiments.
+In this section, we present some empirical results to illustrate the performance of skeleton clustering in multivariate and high-dimensional settings (with additional data examples in Appendix \ref{sec::simDataAdd}).
+Generally, our framework with the Voronoi density similarity measure is superior among all the compared clustering methods. {In Appendix \ref{sec::simLinkage}, we use a systematic set of simulation studies to discuss the choice of linkage criteria within our clustering framework when dealing with different datasets and at the same time to demonstrate the robustness of the proposed framework to noisy data points and overlapping clusters.} We include some additional simulations to support some choices within our framework in Appendix \ref{sec::additional}.
+The R implementation of the skeleton clustering methods along with some simulations can be founded at \url{https://github.com/JerryBubble/skeletonMethods}.